 How to Recycle Your Old Musical Instruments

-Finally, if your old musical instruments are too damaged to be of any use to anyone, you may just need to have them recycled.
+Now, if your old musical instruments are too damaged to be used by anyone, you may need to have them recycled.

-Most instruments can be taken to your local recycling facility, especially those made primarily of wood or metal.
+Most instruments, especially those made primarily of wood or metal, can be taken to your local recycling facility.
 Even metal instrument strings such as the ones from a guitar or piano can be scrapped.